Friday 24 July 2020

 Yet, while Django – played with swaggering aplomb by Jamie Foxx – was fortunate enough to boast a six-shooter and a beneficent comrade in his pursuit of vengeance, Chiwetel Ejiofor’s Solomon is armed with nothing more than a heroic spirit in the face of his cruel subjugation.

-An elegant musician and respected member of his community in upstate New York, his life is an idyllic one.
+An elegant musician and respected member of his community in upstate New York, his early story is an idyllic one.
 He resides in a handsome home, his family learned and genteel.
 He is a ‘freeborn' black of the northern states, a term used to set him apart in a nation where colour determines status as either man or property.

 Tricked by kidnappers into accompanying them to Washington, D.C., Solomon is drugged and sold into serfdom.
 It is an unremarkable event, it seems, given the colour of his skin.
 His new masters care little for the protestations that he is not a chattel, cynically informing him that he is in fact a "Georgia runaway".
 He will be a captive for the next 12 years.